-This course provides in-depth understanding of contemporary communication issues in high-end fashion.
-We investigate the key aspects of corporate communication in a fashion organization, from public relations and events management to advertising strategies and the use of digital platforms.
-We also explore current and future trends and challenges in fashion and luxury communication.
+The course provides an in-depth understanding of the contemporary communication issues in high-end fashion.
+The class investigates the key aspects of corporate communication in a fashion organization, from public relations and events management to advertising strategies and the use of digital platforms.
+They also explore current and future trends and challenges in fashion and luxury communication.

 This is an intensive drawing course in Paris.
-The goal for students is to develop coordination between eye, hand, and mind and an understanding and enjoyment of methods and materials.
-Students earn to observe the world in a new way and communicate their impressions of it by drawing.
+The goal is to develop eye, hand, and mind coordination along with an understanding and enjoyment of methods and materials.
+Students will learn to observe the world in a new way and communicate their impressions of it by drawing.
 Drawing is taught as an essential language for all forms of design and visual arts.
-In the first week, the class concentrates on the use of lines.
-In the second week, the class focuses on value, composition, and perspective.
-In the third week, the class explores methods of drawing from the imagination, or process-oriented drawing.
+The first week concentrates on the use of lines.
+The second week focuses on value, composition, and perspective.
+The third week will explore methods of drawing from the imagination or process-oriented drawing.
 There will be short lessons, discussions on classical and contemporary artists, still life drawing, figure drawing, and composition exercises in the studio.
-Numerous visits to museums, exhibitions and public places around Paris will support the learning process and allow students to work outside the studio.
+Numerous visits to museums, exhibitions, and public places around Paris will support the learning process and allow students to work outside the studio.
 Guest artists will visit the classroom to present their work and lead workshops.
-There will be daily critiques and exchange of ideas, in which students will be encouraged to talk about their work and the work of their fellow students.
-Discussion and reviews are an essential part of the course and all are required to participate.
-Outside class time, homework assignments consist of collecting observations and drawings in a sketchbook on a daily basis.
-Students at all levels are welcome; the course will be helpful and challenging to all regardless of previous experience or skill level.
+There will be daily critiques and exchange of ideas where students will be encouraged to talk about their work and the work of their fellow students.
+Discussion and reviews are a lively part of the course, and all are required to participate.
+Outside of class time, students will be assigned homework of collecting observations and drawings in a sketchbook on a daily basis.
+Students of all levels are welcome, and the course will be valuable and challenging to all regardless of previous experience or skill level.

 Students learn to approach management as a strategic process that combines design innovation and business knowledge.
 In collaborative projects, they develop problem-solving skills and familiarity with design strategies through the application of research methods, prototyping, and quantitative analysis.
 Emphasis is placed on understanding a European setting and perspective and the way entrepreneurs, business innovators, and designers operate at the intersection of design and management.
 Students engage in design thinking and business strategy exercises, applying these approaches in a broad range of enterprises and real-world business contexts.